 Few questions matter more in retirement planning than how much your Social Security income will end up in your pocket.
 For decades, seniors have had to worry about a portion of their benefits being taxed, depending on their overall income.
-That changed in 2025 with the passage of the One Big Beautiful Bill, sweeping legislation directly affecting millions of retirees.
+The new law does create meaningful tax relief for many seniors age 65 and older starting in 2025.
+Instead of changing how Social Security benefits are taxed, the bill introduces a new senior-specific deduction that reduces overall taxable income.

 What Changed in 2025?